CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### boundingVolume

-The `boundingVolume` property specifies boundingVolume for level 0 of the tileset (and all of its heads, not per-head).
+The `boundingVolume` property specifies boundingVolume for level 0 of the tileset (and all of its roots, not per-root).
 The `boundingVolume` types are restricted to `region` and `box`.
 This is the same `boundingVolume` metadata as described in [3D Tiles](../../specification/README.md).
 Every tile in the tileset can derive its bounding volume from the root bounding volume.